Protecting your Rabbit from Parasites

 Our Pet Health for Life Plan is a great way to spread the cost and save on your pet’s routine healthcare.
 You will receive all the essential treatments to keep your rabbit free from ticks, fleas and worms.

-Best Flea & Mite Treatment For Rabbits in Surrey
+Best Mite & Flea Treatment For Rabbits in Haslemere Surrey

-Fleas are one of the most common external parasites in pets and are the cause of many skin problems.
-Fleas are tiny, dark brown insects that survive year-round in the UK and are common parasites affecting rabbits.
-They can be picked up from other animals or their environment, reproducing quickly and leading to infestations.
+Fleas are among the most common external parasites in pets and are often the cause of skin irritation and other health issues.
+These tiny, dark brown insects can survive year-round in the UK and frequently affect rabbits.

 How Fleas Affect Rabbits